 The AeroMag function is inactive by default.
-In AWK-1137C, only the Client mode is available under the AeroMag functionality.
-To activate AeroMag, set the AeroMag operation mode to Client.
+The AWK-1137C supports Client and Client-Router mode AeroMag functionality.
+To activate AeroMag, set the AeroMag operation mode to Client or Client-Router.

 NOTE You can also activate AeroMag through MXconfig, SNMP, or by using the Reset button.